zenml-io/zenml/examples/label_studio_text_annotation/README.md

 by Label Studio](https://labelstud.io/guide/storage.html) contains more details if you have trouble understanding the instructions below.

-For a full video walkthrough on how to run this example, please check out [our community hour demo](https://www.youtube.com/watch?v=bLFGnoApWeU) in which we show how to run the various pipelines, in what order, all using an AWS stack.

 # 🖥 Run the example

 In order to run this example, you need to install and initialize ZenML and Label